 Step 1: Obtain a DUNS Number

-Obtaining a Data Universal Number System (DUNS) number is the first step in registering your organization with Grants.gov.
-The instructions below describe DUNS and walk you through the process of acquiring a free DUNS number.
+Obtaining a Data Universal Number System (DUNS) number is the first step in registering as an organization applicant in Grants.gov.
+The instructions below describe DUNS and walk through the process of acquiring a free DUNS number.

 Purpose of DUNS

 A DUNS number is a unique nine-character number used to identify your organization.
-The federal government uses this number to track how federal money is allocated.
+The federal government uses the DUNS number to track how federal money is allocated.

 Before Registering for a DUNS Number

 Does my organization already have a DUNS number?
 Most large organizations, libraries, colleges, and research universities already have a DUNS number.
 You should contact your grant administrator, financial department, chief financial officer, or authorizing official to identify your organization's DUNS number.

 If your organization does not yet have a DUNS number, or no one knows it, visit the Dun & Bradstreet (D&B) website or call 1-866-705-5711 to register or search for a DUNS number.

 Registering for a DUNS number is free of charge, so if you encounter any organizations or websites soliciting a fee or charge to acquire a DUNS number it is likely a scam or fraudulent.

 You will need all of the information listed below to obtain a DUNS number: